scala/docs.scala-lang/_overviews/core/futures.md

 ## Promises

-So far we have only considered `Future` objects created by asynchronous computations started using the `future` method.
+So far we have only considered `Future` objects created by asynchronous computations started using the `Future` method.
 However, futures can also be created using *promises*.

 While futures are defined as a type of read-only placeholder object